CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/14-Create-a-master-image-for-AVD.md

    ![ws name.](media/im13.png)

 3. Run the following command to sysprep the VM and shutdown.
-A window will appear which wil show that *Sysprep is working*.
+A window will appear which will show that *Sysprep is working*.

    ` sysprep.exe /oobe /generalize /shutdown `